flasgger/flasgger/README.md

 def recs():
     """
     A simple test API
-    This ednpoint does nothing
+    This endpoint does nothing
-    Only returs "test"
+    Only returns "test"
     ---
     tags:
       - testapi